Choosing the Right Size Cremation Urn

 The size of the urn is something that’s important to consider when making your purchase.
 There are many small cremation urns, or keepsakes, available today that only hold a portion of the ashes.
 Check the details before you make a purchase - any urn that holds less than 180 cubic inches is intended for less than one full set of cremated remains.
 These are typically used when there’s more than one memorial or when dividing the ashes into multiple urns.
-Common small sized urns or memorials include small scattering urns, glass decorative pieces, cremation pendants or jewelry, or any other unique smaller piece that incorporates ashes.
+Common small sized urns or memorials include small scattering urns, glass decorative pieces, cremation jewelry, or any other unique smaller piece that incorporates ashes.

 On the other hand large sized urns are anything over 180 cubic inches that are intended to hold a full set of cremated ashes.

 How Are the Ashes Delivered from the Funeral Home?